 No, it does not make you look bad if you are using a leash in flat water.
 Paddleboarding in winter is for the sake of fun and enjoyment.
 It should not be made an adrenaline-rushed sport risking your life.
 Use a leash when paddleboarding in winter.
 This will keep you safely attached to your paddleboard, which is technically the only floatation device you have in case of any emergency.

 The winters are so harsh in some regions that the water often freezes and turns into icy chunks.
 When paddleboarding in winters, avoid stepping on ice chunks.
 These chunks are highly unpredictable.
 Some might look sturdier than others but are mostly lightweight and will throw you off the hook.

 6. Let the Natural Light Be Your Guide

 In the cold season, let the sunlight guide you to when it is time to stop paddleboarding.
 Also, always check the weather forecast for any rain or windy episodes that might endanger your life.
 Bright natural light is the best for paddleboarding in winters.

 After you are done with paddleboarding, you must change into dry and warm clothes instantly.
 Therefore, never forget packing a warm-up kit.
 This kit should include:

-- A thermos of a warm beverage you like (you can check out best quality insulated thermos that keeps your drink warm for hours here)
+- A thermos of a warm beverage you like

 - Extra sweaters and suits